S4mC/command-runner/commands.md

 ## Package Extension to VSIX

-Install vsce globally: run package-install`npm install -g @vscode/vsce`
+Install vsce globally: run package-install`npm install -g @vscode/vsce`(Install VSCE)

-Compile the extension: run compile`npm run compile`
+Compile the extension: run compile`npm run compile; vsce package`(Compile and created package)

-Package to VSIX file: run package`vsce package`

 The VSIX file will be created in the root directory and can be installed in VS Code via Extensions → Install from VSIX...